gradescope/autograder_samples/docs/manual_docker.md

 To use the "Manual Docker Configuration" option, you'll need to use `gradescope/auto-builds` as the base image for your docker image.
+You can also use the tags `fedora` or `centos`, or older versions of Ubuntu - see the complete list [on DockerHub](https://hub.docker.com/r/gradescope/auto-builds/tags/).

 You'll need to ensure that your image contains the `run_autograder` script at the path `/autograder/run_autograder`.
 This should match the requirements